 Financial and material support should be acknowledged, here.

-All references should be listed accordance to the Harvard style.
-Harvard is an 'author/date' system, so your in-text citation consists of author(s) and year of publication.
-At the end, the authors should be listed in alphabetical order.
+All references should be listed in accordance with the Harvard style.
+Harvard is an ²author/date² system, so your in-text citation consists of the author(s) and year of publication.
+In the end, the authors should be listed in alphabetical order.
 For more guides, use the online information at http://guides.is.uwa.edu.au/harvard.

-If using EndNote, cite according to Author-Date style
+If using EndNote, cite according to the Author-Date style.

-For Harvard in-text citation, the last name of the author(s) and the year of publication are appeared in parenthesis beside any quotation or paraphrase of a source.
+For Harvard in-text citation, the last name of the author(s) and the year of publication appear in parenthesis beside any quotation or paraphrase of a source.

 When you need multiple citations to appear at the same point in your text – for example, when you refer to several sources with one phrase – you can present them in the same set of parenthesis, separated by semicolons.
 List them in order of publication date.

-If you cite multiple sources by the same author which were published in the same year, it is important to distinguish between them in your citations.
+If you cite multiple sources by the same author, which was published in the same year, it is important to distinguish between them in your citations.
 To do this, insert an ‘a’ after the year in the first one you reference, a ‘b’ in the second, and so on.

-When a source lacks a clearly identified author, there is often an appropriate corporate source – the organization responsible for the source – whom you can credit as author instead, as in the Google and Wikipedia examples above.
+When a source lacks an identified author, there is often an appropriate corporate source – the organization responsible for the source – whom you can credit as the author instead, as in the Google and Wikipedia examples above.